Rules

 Cow — Add the number of Cows shown to your Herd (if you don't bust).

 Bandit — Caution!
-Draw 3 Bandits and you bust immediately.
+Draw your 3rd Bandit and bust immediately.

 Lose Cow — Subtract 1 Cow from your Herd (if you don't bust).